jvrsantacruz/scripts/filediff/README.md

 There are several options that perform size calculations and add extra information to the output.
 Some of them are:

-- **--common**: Lists files present in both directory trees instead of the ones exclusive of one of them, which is the default behaviour.
+- **--common**: Lists files present in both trees.
+Only shows files common to both filesets, when the default behaviour is to only list the exclusive ones.

-  Calling the script with the `--common` option with the following trees, will list the only file that they have in common, tha's it `donotchanges.txt`.
+  Eg: In this directories we have two individual files and one file hard-linked in both.

 		day1                        day2
 		|                            |
 		|- 1550 donotchanges.txt --> |- 1550 donotchanges.txt
 		`- 1327 dochanges.txt        `- 8702 dochanges.txt

+  Calling the script with the `--common` option, will list the only file that they have in common, that is `donotchanges.txt`.

 		$ filediff day1 day2 --common
 		day1, day2